new92/InstaTools/README.md

   git clone https://github.com/new92/InstaTools
   cd InstaTools
-  sudo pip install -r requirements.txt cd <THE FOLDER IN WHICH IS LOCATED THE SCRIPT YOU WANT TO USE>
+  sudo pip install -r requirements.txt cd <THE FOLDER IN WHICH IS LOCATED THE SCRIPT YOU WANT TO USE.
+Example: cd Mutuals>
-  python3 <THE NAME OF THE SCRIPT>.py
+  python3 <THE NAME OF THE SCRIPT.
+Example: python3 Mutuals.py>.py
 ```

 ### Windows 🪟